Gear Up for Snowy Outdoor Adventures

 Located just 30 miles north of Scranton, Elk Mountain Ski Resort in Union Dale is often dubbed “Vermont without the drive.”
 The resort boasts an impressive 1,000 vertical feet, 180 skiable acres, 27 trails for all levels, and an epic terrain park.
 As locals can tell you, Elk truly feels like a hidden gem.
 No long lines or crowds here—just East Coast skiing and riding at its finest.

-Go Cross-Country Skiing or Snowshoeing
+Go Cross-Country Skiing

-Our region’s parks and trails offer plenty of terrain for cross-country skiing and snowshoeing.
-One of the best spots is the D&H Rail-Trail, which stretches 38 miles from Simpson to the New York border.
+Another great ski spot is the D&H Rail-Trail, which stretches 38 miles from Simpson to the New York border.
 The trail is generally gentle, flat, and well-groomed at popular trailheads like Union Dale and Forest City.
 No gear?
 No problem.
 The Rail-Trail Council of NEPA frequently hosts cross-country skiing and snowshoeing clinics where you can rent equipment.
+Chet’s Place in Union Dale also offers rentals nearby.

 Go Snowmobiling

-Ride the Famous Toboggan Slide
+Ride the Toboggan Slide

 Kids and adults alike can’t resist a ride down the Eagles Mere Toboggan Slide.
 This winter tradition started in 1904 and has been a local favorite ever since.
 The slide starts at the top of Lake Avenue and races down the hill toward the frozen Eagles Mere Lake, reaching speeds up to 45 miles per hour.